Our Boats

 WE ARE ACTIVELY SEEKING TO RECRUIT NEW MEMBERS FOR OUR SAFETY BOAT TEAM.

-If you have some experience of dinghies, or motorboats or other motorised water craft,
+If you have some experience of dinghies, or motorboats or other motorised water-craft, and would

-and would like to get out on the water and become part of our club and of our Safety Boat Team, then please contact us – we can help each other.
+like to get out on the water and become part of our club and of our Safety Boat Team, then please contact us.

-Our club members boast a diverse fleet of approximately 23 dinghies.
-These include 8 Laser/ILCA single-handed dinghies, 4 Wayfarers, 3 Visions, 2 Flying Dutchman dinghies, 2 Snipes, a Phantom, an Albacore, a Mirror, and a Vaurien, plus the most recent addition of a GP14.
+Our club members boast a diverse fleet of approximately 30 dinghies.
+These include 8 Laser/ILCA single-handed dinghies, 7 Wayfarers, 3 Visions, 2 Flying Dutchman dinghies, 2 Snipes, a Phantom, an Albacore, a GP14, an Aero, a Pastinaca, and most recently also a 470 dinghy.
 As well as a couple of motor boats.

 Santa Irene Club de Vela welcomes all members’ boats and offers inexpensive fees for storage in the Dinghy Park, as well as reduced fees for use of the Garrucha Port launch ramp.